 Community Sponsors (CS)

 A Community Sponsor is an organization, association or corporation who sponsors refugees to come to Canada.
 They are located in the community where the refugees are expected to settle.
 They can only sponsor people who have already been formally recognized as refugees.
 Consequently, they have to submit proof that each applicant has been recognized as a refugee.
-Like any other private sponsorship stream, community sponsors go through financial and settlement plan which will be assessed by ROC-O.
+Like any other private sponsorship stream, community sponsors go through a financial and a settlement plan which will be assessed by ROC-O.